stevay/stevay.github.io/_posts/2018-12-31-Music-Analysis.md

 ## Consistent Song Topics

 Another useful tool for text analysis is a WordCloud - which is a space filled with words in different sizes, where the word sizes represent the frequency or importance of each word.
-In other words, the larger the font size of a word in a WordCloud, the greater that word's frequency.
+In other words, the larger the font size of a word in a WordCloud, the greater that word's importance.

 Below we have two WordClouds - one for pre-1990's, one for post-1990's.

 ![wordclouds](/images/blog_post_2/image_7.png)

-Despite the pivot in the nineties, where songs became lyrically more complex and angry, what we see from these WordClouds is that song topics generally stayed the same.
-In essence, to write a popular hit song, all you need is **love**.
+Despite the pivot in the nineties, where songs lyrics became increasingly complex and angry, what we see from these WordClouds is that song topics generally stayed the same.

+wIn essence, to write a popular hit song, all you need is **love**.
 And possibly a *baby girl* to *know* (?!)

 ## In Summary...